-Subject: Design and Technology Number of units: 2 NESA Developed: Yes ATAR: Yes Major Work: Yes HSC Exam: Yes Length of HSC Written Exam: 1.5 hrs What will I be d oing in the course?
-Overview : Design and Technology has a unique focus on creativity, innovation and the successful implementation of innovative ideas.
+Subject: Design and Technology

+Number of units: 2 NESA Developed: Yes

+ATAR: Yes Major Work: Yes

+HSC Exam: Yes Length of HSC Written Exam: 1.5 hrs

+Overview: Design and Technology has a unique focus on creativity, innovation and the successful implementation of innovative ideas.
 Students will investigate the importance of evaluation, the role of computer-based technologies, management, communication and collaborative design, as well as exploring current and emerging technologies.
 Through the completion of quality design projects, students are provided with the opportunity to develop specific production and manufacturing skills.

-In the Preliminary Course, you will study: In the HSC Course, you will study: Involves the study of both designing and producing.
+Involves the study of both designing and producing.
 This is explored through areas such as design theory and practice, design processes, environmental and social issues, communication, research, technologies, and the manipulation of materials, tools and techniques.
 The course involves hands-on practical activities which develop knowledge and skills in designing and producing.
 Students will complete at least two design projects.
 These projects involve the design, production and evaluation of a product, system or environment and includes evidence of the design process recorded in a design folio.

 It involves the development and realisation of a Major Design Project, a case study of an innovation, along with the study of innovation and emerging technologies.
 The study of the course content is integrated with the development of a Major Design Project, worth 60% of the HSC mark.
 This project requires students to select and apply appropriate design, production and evaluation skills to a product, system or environment that satisfies an identified need or opportunity.
 The case study of an innovation requires students to identify the factors underlying the success of the innovation selected, analyse associated ethical issues and discuss its impact on Australian society.

-How is this subjec t assessed in school?
-In the Preliminary Course, your assessments will typically include: Take home written assessment Design Product/system and Design folio documentation Prelim Exam In the HSC Course, your assessments will typically include: Trial Exam Innovation Case Study Written Task Two progress assessments on Major Design Project and Design Folio What does the HSC Exam look like for this subject?
-The HSC exam for this subject involves: 10 multiple choice Unseen short to medium length answers 1 Extended Responses approx. 4 pages
+- Take home written assessment

+- Design Product/system and Design folio documentation

+- Prelim Exam

+- Trial Exam

+- Innovation Case Study Written Task

+- Two progress assessments on Major Design Project and Design Folio

+- 10 multiple choice

+- Unseen short to medium length answers

+- 1 Extended Responses approx. 4 pages

-What have past students found challenging about this subject?
-You might love this subject if Process documentation is a big part of the course, it's not all practical A willingness to continuously problem solve is very helpful You have great ideas about how to make the world a better or more interesting place Love design and like technology If you are interested in careers related to design, TAS teaching, technology designer
+Process documentation is a big part of the course, it's not all practical

+A willingness to continuously problem solve is very helpful

+- You have great ideas about how to make the world a better or more interesting place - Love design and like technology - If you are interested in careers related to design, TAS teaching, technology designer

+Subject: Drama

-Subjec t: Drama Number of units: 2 NESA Developed: Yes ATAR: Yes Major Work: Yes HSC Exam: Yes Length of HSC Written Exam: 1.5 hrs What will I be a oing in the course?
-Overview : Students study the practice of theatre through self-devising original pieces, studying and staging the works of professional theatre-makers and critically evaluating their own practices and the work of others.
+Number of units: 2 NESA Developed: Yes

+ATAR: Yes Major Work: Yes

+HSC Exam: Yes Length of HSC Written Exam: 1.5 hrs

+Overview: Students study the practice of theatre through self-devising original pieces, studying and staging the works of professional theatre-makers and critically evaluating their own practices and the work of others.
 In Drama, students engage with these components through collaborative and individual experiences.

-In the Preliminary Course, you will: Study and implement contemporary approaches to theatre-making and actor-training.
-Devise and stage original theatrical pieces including a public class production.
-Learn and refine the skills and conventions of analytical writing for Drama.
+In the Preliminary Course, you will:

+- Study and implement contemporary approaches to theatre-making and actor-training. - Devise and stage original theatrical pieces including a public class production. - Learn and refine the skills and conventions of analytical writing for Drama.

 In the HSC Course, you will explore four (4) areas of study.

-Two topic areas, Australian Drama & Theatre and Studies in Drama and Theatre.
-These theoretical studies are approached through practical workshops, analysis and discussion of the themes, issues, styles and genre of chosen set texts.
-Students devise and stage a short Group Performance of 8 to 12 minutes duration, involving 3-6 students.
-Students must also complete an Individual Project where they demonstrate their expertise in a particular area.
+- Two topic areas, Australian Drama & Theatre and Studies in Drama and Theatre.
+These theoretical studies are approached through practical workshops, analysis and discussion of the themes, issues, styles and genre of chosen set texts. - Students devise and stage a short Group Performance of 8 to 12 minutes duration, involving 3-6 students. - Students must also complete an Individual Project where they demonstrate their expertise in a particular area.
 They choose one project option from Critical Analysis or Design or Performance or Script-writing or Video Drama.
-How is this subject assessed in school?
-In the Preliminary Course, your assessments will typically include: In the HSC Course, your assessments will typically include: performance tasks prepared written responses performance tasks projects prepared written responses